PCL Built-in Policy Templates

 4. VOLUME_POLICY (a hard ceiling for everyone, even attested users).

-Each UnitPolicy is evaluated independently; rejection on any one of them rejects the whole transaction with the corresponding ReasonCode.
+Each PolicySet is evaluated independently; rejection on any one of them rejects the whole transaction with the corresponding ReasonCode.
 This lets you stack independent compliance gates without designing a monolithic policy.
+Per-contract configs add a second layer of PolicySets applied only to calls targeting that contract through the regulated path.

 Adding new templates

-Adding a new template requires a Maroo network upgrade (it's chain-core code).
-Adding a new UnitPolicy using an existing template requires only a governance proposal — Legal Oracle parameter supply.
-The pattern is: when regulators introduce a new requirement that maps to existing template logic, configure it via UnitPolicy.
-When the requirement needs a fundamentally new evaluation path, register a new template in the next upgrade.
+The pattern: when regulators introduce a new requirement that maps to existing template logic, configure it via a new PolicySet.
+When the requirement needs a fundamentally new evaluation path, ship a new template in the next upgrade.

 Source: maroo